Course Preparation Checklist

 - Evaluation Information – Indicate if you are evaluating students by exam (proctored or take-home), paper, or other.

 - Registration Limitations – Indicate in this field if the course has limitations on enrollment (e.g., limited to JD or LLM students, 3L's only, Law students only, etc., or if admission is by instructor permission).
 If admission to your course requires your permission, specify in the course description by what date and how to apply for admission (e.g., send a CV and statement of interest to your e-mail or postal address, or to that of your assistant).
-If students must have your permission to register for your course, please let Hazel May know by Friday, 5 October and confirm with her the list of accepted students by Monday, 5 November.
+Please confirm with Hazel May the list of accepted students by Friday, November 8.

 - Pre-Requisites – List in this field if you require students to have taken specific Law courses in order to be eligible to take your course.
 You also can indicate recommended courses and/or background, without listing specific Law courses.